currentxchange/purple-explainer/Everstones.md

 ## Staking PURPLE to an Everstone
 Staking additional PURPLE to an Everstone is done via a `transfer` of PURPLE to [simplebacked](https://wax.bloks.io/account/simplebacked) with a memo of the Everstone's Simple Assets NFT ID (ex 100000005145313).
-Eventually, we'll let you do stake more PURPLE right from [cXc.world](https://music.cxc.world).
+Eventually, we'll let you stake more PURPLE right from [cXc.world](https://music.cxc.world).

 Only the current owner of the Everstone can stake more PURPLE to it, so you don't need to worry about typing the wrong ID, as the `simplebacked` contract will return any PURPLE sent without an ID of an Everstone you currently own.